 Working out whether you are entitled to a benefit

-the number of years and days that you have been a L G P S member as a councillor or elected mayor.
+the number of years and days that you have been an L G P S member as a councillor or elected mayor.

 Working out the amount of your personal benefits

-the number of years and days that you have been a L G P S member as a councillor or elected mayor but excluding any membership in respect of which you are already in receipt of a Local Government pension, or in respect of which you hold a Local Government deferred pension which relates to an earlier period of membership of the Scheme as a councillor or elected mayor, or in respect of any other earlier period of membership of the Scheme as a councillor or elected mayor which has not been aggregated with your current period of membership.
+the number of years and days that you have been an L G P S member as a councillor or elected mayor but excluding any membership in respect of which you are already in receipt of a Local Government pension, or in respect of which you hold a Local Government deferred pension which relates to an earlier period of membership of the Scheme as a councillor or elected mayor, or in respect of any other earlier period of membership of the Scheme as a councillor or elected mayor which has not been aggregated with your current period of membership.

 any membership granted by way of ill health enhancement (see the Ill health retirement section).